About me

 Training, qualifications & experience

-I have a Diploma in Counselling in Transactional Analysis awarded by Physis Scotland, a COSCA Certificate in Counselling Skills and a Hypnotherapy Practitioners Diploma (HPD).
+I hold a Diploma in Counselling in Transactional Analysis from Physis Scotland, a COSCA Certificate in Counselling Skills, and a Hypnotherapy Practitioners Diploma (HPD).

 Member organisations